jhapriya909/accredian-enterprise-clone/README.md

 - Lead form using `app/api/leads/route.ts`
 - Accessible reduced-motion support

-## AI usage
+## AI Usage

-AI was used for initial layout planning, component scaffolding, animation ideas, CSS refinement and debugging suggestions.
-The visual hierarchy, responsive behavior, content structure, interaction choices and final testing were reviewed and adjusted manually.
+AI was used only for brainstorming UI ideas, selecting color combinations, and suggesting a few animation concepts.
+Most of the implementation, debugging, responsive adjustments, component integration, API setup, and issue resolution were completed manually.
+ChatGPT was used as a supporting tool during development, while the final structure, styling refinements, testing, and overall project implementation were done independently.

 ## Improvements with more time